 Things like practicing physical distancing (staying 2 metres away from others), proper hand hygiene, keeping surfaces and objects clean, and preventing contact with potentially infected people -these are all critically important measures.
-Other information on how you can protect yourself is available on ontorio_nation-ca/coronavirus.
+Other information on how you can protect yourself is available on ontario.ca/coronavirus.

 We have provided some protection advice below for your consideration.
-Please keep in mind that introducing any new protective measures should be done as part of a full review of other workplace hazards -- not just COVID 19 alone.
-Employers should consult with Joint Health and Safety Committees/Health and Safety Representatives in the workplace on measures to protect workers in the workplace.
+Please keep in mind that introducing any new protective measures should be done as part of a full review of other workplace and community hazards -- not just COVID 19 alone.
+Employers should consult with Joint Health and Safety Committees/Health and Safety Representatives in the workplace on measures to protect workers and the general public (gardeners) in the workplace.
 We want to ensure we enhance our safety, not cause other issues.

-Some workplaces already have some existing controls in place that may help reduce the risk of exposure to workers as well, so regular 'check-ins' on how controls are helping is highly recommended.
+Some workplaces already have some existing controls in place that may help reduce the risk of exposure to workers and the general public as well, so regular 'check-ins' on how controls are helping is highly recommended.